stoermelder/vcvrack-packone/docs/Strip.md

 ![STRIP context menu](./Strip-context.png)

 All settings of the modules, all cables (with color) between modules within the strip and all parameter mappings (e.g. by VCV MIDI-MAP or stoermelder CV-MAP) are saved.
-Also, copy and paste is available, by option in the context menu or by using keyboard shortcuts Shift+sC and Shift+V. When using left-only or right-only mode only affected modules will be saved and loaded, even if a different mode was used for saving or copying.
+Also, copy and paste is available, by option in the context menu or by using keyboard shortcuts Shift+C and Shift+V. When using left-only or right-only mode only affected modules will be saved and loaded, even if a different mode was used for saving or copying.
 Existing modules will be moved right and left, respectively, to provide enough empty space for newly loaded or copied modules.

 ![STRIP copy and paste](./Strip-copy.gif)